unoShopMulti/unoShop_Multi/README.md

 # unoShop_Multi
 unoShop_Multi is an online Platform that is based on concept of Crowd Sourcing and which is built to make the life of Merchants/Service Providers/Sellers and customers easier.

-I will add the frawmework Source Files here.
+I will add the framework Source Files here.